Questions and Answers

 The U.S. has an “equivalence arrangement” with Japan.
 What does this mean?

 This means that as long as the terms of the arrangement are met, organic products certified to the USDA organic standards or Japanese Agricultural Standards (JAS) may be sold, labeled, and represented as organic in both countries.
-As long as the operation is certified by a USDA or JAS accredited certifying agent, this arrangement facilitates access to each country’s organic market.
+This arrangement eliminates the need for organic operators to have separate organic certification to both the United States (U.S). and Japan standards, which avoids a double set of fees, inspections, and paperwork.

 What are the origin requirements?

-- Grown or produced in the United States or Japan; or
+- Produced in the U.S. or Japan; or

-- Have their final processing or packaging occur in the United States or Japan.
+- Have their final processing and packaging occur in the U.S. or Japan.

 Does Japan accept the USDA organic seal?
 Does the U.S. accept Japan’s organic seal?